Quin Privacy and Security Policy

 The services offered through Quin’s website are not designed for or directed toward children under the age of 13.
 The Children’s Online Privacy Protection Act (COPPA) was passed to give parents increased control over what information is collected from their children online and how much information is used.
 The law applies to the websites and services directed to, and which knowingly collect information from, children under the age of 13.

 Quin does not knowingly solicit or collect data from children, and we do not knowingly market to children online without express parental consent or notification.
-If you believe your child has provided personally identifiable information to us, please contact us email at support@HelloQuin.com.
+If you believe your child has provided personally identifiable information to us, please contact us by email at support@HelloQuin.com.
 For more information about the Children’s Online Privacy Protection Act, please visit the Federal Trade Commission website.

 Links to Third-Party Services and Features